-Science within Planetary Boundaries The Science Summit 2025, scheduled for September 9–26, 2025, will focus on the pivotal role of science in addressing societal challenges within planetary boundaries to enhance global well-being.
-Submmit your session proposal Science Summit 2025
+Science within Planetary Boundaries The Science Summit 2025 focuses on the pivotal role of science in addressing global challenges while respecting planetary boundaries.
+Submit your session proposal

 Science Summit 2025